andrew/ultimate-awesome/README.md

 - [awesome-upgradeability](https://github.com/PraneshASP/awesome-upgradeability) - A curated list of awesome resources and projects that concern smartcontract upgradeability.
 - [awesome-korean-developer-groups](https://github.com/ragingwind/awesome-korean-developer-groups) - Korea Developers Groups.
 - [awesome-derby](https://github.com/russll/awesome-derby) - A collection of awesome derby components.
+- [awesome-data-scientist](https://github.com/Sayar1106/awesome-data-scientist) - A repository dedicated to maintaining resources about Data Science for beginners, intermediate as well as advanced practioners.
 - [awesome-cycling](https://github.com/sfdye/awesome-cycling) - A curated list of resources for cyclists and bike-packers :bicyclist:.
 - [awesome-web3-developer](https://github.com/shamaevnn/awesome-web3-developer) - List of tools and services to build web3 apps.
 - [awesome-statml](https://github.com/statmlben/awesome-statml) - This repository contains a list of awesome literature in statistics and machine learning.